jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 library used in the JSON.parse client version.
 As expected, Clarinet has the smallest memory usage because it never stores a complete version of the parsed JSON.
-Clarinet's memory usage will remain roughly constant as the resource's size increases while the other two will rise linearly.
-Node is popular on RaspberryPi type devices with constrained RAM; Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint.
+Clarinet's memory usage remains roughly constant as the parsed resource increases in size while the other two will rise linearly.
+Node is popular on RaspberryPi type devices with constrained RAM and Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint.

 Comparative developer ergonomics